 We normally offer a brief counselling session followed immediately by the vasectomy.
 This is because we believe that the decision to have a vasectomy is one that only you and your partner can make - often after discussion with your GP and sometimes a range of experienced friends and colleagues.

-Should you however wish to make a separate appointment to discuss vasectomy with Dr Dawson please call the clinic to arrange this.
-There is no charge and he will be pleased to help.
+Should you however wish to make a separate appointment to discuss vasectomy, please call the clinic to arrange an appointment via telephone.
+There is no charge and we will be pleased to help.

 Vasectomy in one of the safest, simplest and most effective methods of contraception but because it should also be considered permanent it is important you be fully informed before deciding to proceed.